Zhang-Xuewen/DeePCtools/README.md

 - This system is adopted from the [paper](https://ieeexplore.ieee.org/abstract/document/10319277).
 - Note this plant is a nonlinear model which do not satisfy the assumption of Fundamental Lemma, the control performance can be bad.
+- For your own project, you can replace this plant to your own system.

 ### 2. DeePC designs